 How will they help me?

-St Basils will try to help you from becoming homeless in the first place, working with your parents/carers and other family to see if there is any way you can safely stay with them.
+St Basils will try to help you from becoming homeless by working with your parents/carers and other family to see if you can safely stay with them.

 If you are homeless, you will get a social worker and a housing worker.
-They will explain the process and ask you about your experiences and what help you need so they can work out the best place for you to live.
+They will explain the process and work out the best place for you to live.
 This might be:

-- St Basils supported accommodation - places to stay across the West Midlands.
-Some have staff there 24/7 and some give you a lot of independence, it all depends on what you need.
+- St Basils supported accommodation - who offer places to stay across the West Midlands, some have staff there 24/7 while others provide a lot of independence, it all depends on what you need